sangvo235/SmartRecruit/README.md

 - To sign in and use this please access: localhost:8000/admin/.

 ### 6. Deployment
-- The web application is deployed on a Digital Ocean Droplet (i.e. instance, server) with the help of nginx for reverse proxy, load balancing, mapping to server/media/static file locations and HTTP caching.
+- The web application is deployed on a Digital Ocean Droplet (i.e. instance, server) with the help of :
+   - nginx for reverse proxy, load balancing, mapping to server/media/static file locations and HTTP caching.
+   - gunicorn for the webserver gateway interface (wsgi).
+   - node.js to extend use of js to server side.
 - The current specs for the droplet is: / 4 GB Memory / 25 GB Disk / SYD1 - Ubuntu 22.04 (LTS) x64.

 Here are some useful deployment commands that was used in the production process: